All five victims of the Capital Gazette shooting have been laid to rest.

-Anne Arundel County Police Chief Tim Altomare and the men and women in blue were honored for their quick action saving as many lives as possible.
+Anne Arundel County Police Chief Tim Altomare and the other members of law enforcement were honored for their quick action saving as many lives as possible.

-“We go in if it’s 5 people we would rather it be four people and one cop.
-The Anne Arundel County Police Department, the Annapolis Department, the Anne Arundel County Sheriff’s Office will always go in when we’re needed.”
+“We go in if it’s five people we would rather it be four people and one cop.
+The Anne Arundel County Police Department, the Annapolis Department, the Anne Arundel County Sheriff’s Office will always go in when we’re needed," Altomare said.

 Carl Snowden, Covener of The Caucus of African-American Leaders, revealed a planned memorial for City Hall or at Whitmore Park.

 “A memorial for freedom of press,” Snowden said.
 “A memorial to remind people of how valuable it is to have a free press.
 We want people 20 years from now 50 years from now to remember journalists who gave their lives for a principal."

 The Gazette put out a paper the next day and will continue to serve the Annapolis Community.

 Hutzell, the leader of the Capital Gazette Newsroom, pleading with lawmakers to do something to stop more workplaces from becoming memorials.